Calling Nurse A 'Hero,' Utah Hospital Bars Police From Patient-Care Areas

 While Wubbel's superiors said she had shown professional integrity and grace under fire, the officer's bosses and Salt Lake City's mayor have issued apologies for his behavior.
 He is on administrative leave while the case is being investigated.

-The encounter between Wubbels and Payne took place on July 26 — but it made headlines last Thursday, when body-cam footage of the dispute was released.
+The encounter between Wubbels and Payne took place on July 26 — but it made headlines last Thursday, when body camera footage of the dispute was released.
 The video shows Wubbels referring to her hospital's privacy policy and speaking with a supervisor on her cellphone as she denies the officer's request to have blood drawn from a patient.

 "Our team was advocating for the immediate release of Alex and was ultimately successful in getting her released from the handcuffs and the car," Crabtree, CEO, University of Utah Hospitals and Clinics said on Monday.
 "Alex was never charged and will not have a record."